Skip to main content

 • Can’t reliably obtain or afford Entresto, which may lead to inconsistent use

 How long you can live with heart failure depends on many factors, including your age and other health conditions you have.
-It also depends on how your heart failure is treated.
-Using the correct combination of medications can help you live longer and significantly improve your quality of life.
-Heart healthy lifestyle choices are also very important, such as quitting smoking and following a heart-healthy diet, and managing sleep apnea if you have it.
+It also depends on how well your heart failure is treated.
+Using a recommended combination of medications can help you live longer and significantly improve your quality of life.
+Heart-healthy lifestyle choices are also very important, such as quitting smoking, following a heart-healthy diet, and managing sleep apnea if you have it.

 Most people will take a combination of medications to treat heart failure, which may or may not include Entresto.
-While there is no direct alternative to Entresto, other medications that treat heart failure include:
+While there is no direct alternative to Entresto, a generic form of Entresto is available.
+Medications other than Entresto that treat heart failure include:

 The bottom line

-Before starting Entresto, make sure your prescriber knows your full health history and other medications you take.
+Before starting Entresto, make sure your healthcare team knows your full health history and other medications you take.
 This will help them decide whether Entresto is the right option for you.

 why trust our exports reliability shield